sergey-dryabzhinsky/dedupsqlfs/README.md

     ## Warning!
 This deletes all .py files
     $ python3 setup.py cleanpy

+Lesser memory usage via RecordCalss

+    $ sudo pip3 install recordclass

 ### Notes about Cython

 1. Profiling via cProfile not working for compiled code.
 2. Always keep copy of dedupsqlfs directory if you will run `cleanpy` command.
+3. RecordClass not compatible with Cython - install only one of them

 ## Contact